meilisearch/documentation/references/settings.md

     "indexNewFields": true,
 }
 ```
-The value of `RankingRules` is **null** but it still has the default ranking rules.
-When no modification has been made to the ranking rules the field has a value of null.
-To remove all ranking rules, which is not recommended for any use-case, you should send an empty array.
+The value of `RankingRules` is **null** but they have their default value.
+When no modification has been made to those settings the field has a value of null.

+To remove all `RankingRules`, which is not recommended for any use-case, you should send an empty array.

 #### Path Variables